How to Master Social Media Video

 I Don’t Have the Right Equipment to Film Great Social Media Video

-It might not seem like the phone or camera you have on-hand is up to par for filming social media video, but don’t count it out!
-Many folks use a phone with a high-quality camera (most smart phones) when filming social media video.
+It might not seem like the phone or camera you have on hand is up to par for filming social media video, but don’t count it out!
+Many folks use a phone with a high-quality camera (most smartphones) when filming social media videos.

 The great thing about social media video is that people expect it to be fairly raw, and “raw” doesn’t need to come across as poor.
 In fact, although there is a place for polished video, the majority of social media videos you post shouldn’t be flawless.
 People are visiting your social media profile or page instead of your website for a reason – they want to see a real snapshot of what you have going on now… not what you doctored up to advertise your company.

 Whether you are in front of the camera or not, social media video can be anyone’s “thing”.
 If it feels right, talk directly to the camera or film yourself doing what you do best.
 Below are some ideas for different industries.
 If yours isn’t shown, feel free to ask for ideas in the comments area below this post.

 In front of the camera:

 - Film yourself doing a full workout video

 - Demonstrate a specific exercise.

 - Model your newest merchandise